uwu/simple-monaco/README.md

 As mentioned before, a theme from [here](https://github.com/brijeshb42/monaco-themes/tree/master/themes) by name, a theme object and name, or url to a theme.

+All instances must share the same theme for weird Monaco reasons.

 | type                                       | notes |
 | ------------------------------------------ | ----- |
 | `string \| [string, IStandaloneThemeData]` |       |